carbonblack/cbapi-python/docs/index.rst

 --------------

 - **Enhanced Live Response API**
-    The new cbapi now provides a robust interface to the Cb Response Live Response capability.
+    The new cbapi now provides a robust interface to the CB Response Live Response capability.
     Easily create Live Response sessions, initiate commands on remote hosts, and pull down data as necessary to make your Incident Response process much more efficient and automated.

-- **Consistent API for Cb Response, Protection and Defense platforms** We now support Cb Response, Protection and Defense users in the same API layer.
+- **Consistent API for CB Response, Protection and Defense platforms** We now support CB Response, Protection and Defense users in the same API layer.
 Even better, the object model is the same for both; if you know one API you can easily transition to the other. cbapi hides all the differences between the three REST APIs behind a single, consistent Python-like interface.

 - **Enhanced Performance**
     cbapi now provides a built in caching layer to reduce the query load on the Carbon Black server.
 This is especially useful when taking advantage of cbapi's new "joining" features.
-You can transparently access, for example, the binary associated with a given process in Cb Response.
+You can transparently access, for example, the binary associated with a given process in CB Response.
 Since many processes may be associated with the same binary, it does not make sense to repeatedly request the same binary information from the server over and over again.
 Therefore cbapi now caches this information to avoid unnecessary requests.